fernandocallejasr/BookwarmBackend/README.md

 - Maven installed
 - An Oracle Autonomous Database instance or any Database you wish to use, for this project an Oracle Autonomous Databse hosted in Oracle Cloud infrastructure was used
 - Docker installed
+- Access to an OCI Kubernetes cluster
+- `kubectl` installed and configured to interact with your OCI cluster

 ## Installation